vortechdev/SaladCLI_Plus/README.md

 	* **Double click** on the **Content** in the `Salad.Authentication` folder.
 	* Right click, and copy!

-#### If you need more help finding your Salad Auth, dm Walkx#0069 or SharkOfGod#8424 on discord!
+#### If you need more help finding your Salad Auth, dm Walkx#0069 on discord!
+#### If you get an error about your AUTH code check the [COMMON BUGS](https://github.com/Walker21390/SaladCLI_Plus/blob/main/CommonBugs.md) page.

 ## How to find your Wallet Address?
-* Open salad.io and start mining, wait 30 seconds and then close salad.
+* Completely close Salad if it's running.
+* Re-open Salad and start mining for 1 minute.
+* Your Wallet should now have appeared in the logs!

 * Open your salad logs.
 	+ Press ` win+r` on your keyboard or launch `run` via windows search.